Arabuko Sokoke Forest Reserve - Watamu Kenya

 What to Wear and Carry | Arabuko-Sokoke Forest Hotels & Lodges

 Arabuko-Sokoke Forest Hotels: There are several camping spots, for those wishing to go camping or wish to stay overnight.
 For accommodation, you can stay in Kilifi, Malindi, and Watamu as it is an easy day trip from the two areas.
-There is no accommodation in the forest reserve area than camping.
+There is no accommodation in the forest reserve area other than camping.

 Some of the hotels include Mida Creek Nature Camp, Mida Creek Eco Camp, Palm Garden Boutique Hotel, Rock and Sea Resort, Kobe Suite Resort, Temple Point Resort, Rock and Sea Resort, Palm Garden Boutique Hotel, Garoda House Turtle Bay, Medina Palms, Turtle Bay Beach Club, Mangrove View and Bamba Kofi Tented Camp.